A story that we want to share with everyone..

 What is the difference between only sharing results and providing consultation?

 Ø Sharing Results Only – In this case, I could have simply shared that there are no overlapping products.
 I may have added search observations on how the claim limits the invention and which features are not available in the product.

 Ø Providing Consultation – Instead I showed how the social networking site is related and suggested to look for the possibility of filing patent continuation and amend claims such that the networking site can overlap.

 Yes, he actually took our advice and took steps for filing continuation.
 Based on our suggestion, now he is working on the claims.
 He even sent us an amended claim before filing to ask if it now overlaps the social networking site feature.

 How did it create a difference?

-Our main objective is to help client achieve his objective.
-If we limit ourselves to the just tasks then we will miss a lot of opportunities where the output of the tasks are not favorable to client’s objective.
+Our main objective is to help the client achieve his objective.
+If we limit ourselves to the just tasks then we will miss a lot of opportunities where the output of the tasks is not favorable to the client’s objective.
 Therefore, caring for whom you work is very important.

 The story does not end here.
 Recently we found that a major tech giant has also started to adopt similar functionality in its site as we found in the social networking site.
 So, we shared a follow-up with the client to inform him about the same.
 He thanked us in response.
-This simply shows that we do not stop caring for the client even after the project is over.
+The objective is caring for the client even after the project is over.

 You see, some extra effort reflecting genuine care and consultation definitely makes a difference.